 Tyng Loh is an Assistant General Counsel at Genentech, a member of the Roche Group, where she has advised on legal and regulatory matters across the biotechnology product portfolio and across the lifecycle, including international clinical research, manufacturing, quality, trade compliance and sanctions, cybersecurity, as well as US commercial sales and marketing, Prior to joining Genentech, Tyng practiced in private international law firms in Washington D.C. and Tokyo, where she focused on healthcare regulatory and litigation matters and corporate and securities issues in the life sciences space.
 She graduated from Georgetown University Law Center, cum laude, and received her undergraduate degree in Molecular Biophysics & Biochemistry from Yale University.

 A North Carolina native and avid music lover, Jasmine is a passionate attorney with a strong background in music business and the law.
 After passing the bar, Jasmine worked as a solo attorney and focused on counseling artists, musicians, entrepreneurs, and investors in bringing traditional media to digital platforms.
-She has since pivoted into negotiating commercial agreements for technology companies, starting with Hearsay Systems, Inc., a software licensing company focused on digital communications tools for the financial services industry.
-She is now Legal Counsel at the enterprise technology company Open Text Inc.
+She has since pivoted into negotiating commercial agreements for technology companies.
+She is now Commercial Counsel at Asana, Inc. the leading work management SaaS provider.

 Jasmine is a graduate of the UC Hastings College of the Law and holds a degree in Music Business from New York University.